 Since fiction is made up, (fake news aside) it’s inherently not newsworthy.
 That makes pitching fiction much more difficult unless of course, you are JK Rowling or Michelle Obama.
 But since you’re not, you’ll have to be more creative.

 What is your book based on?
 If it’s historical fiction, then to the right media outlet, there is probably a pitch in there.
 If your murder-mystery is based on an Indian reservation and you did a ton of research about the lack of fair representation for native American’s, then you have a pitch in there.
 Or, if you read The Hobbit twenty times in a year studying Tolkien’s secrets to writing high fantasy, you might have a pitch there.
 Or, if your YA story is about teen bullying, a pitch is likely in there.

 Make a list of every possible angle you can think of.
 Why and how did you come up with the story?
 What was your motivation?
 Who or what did you research to create the backstory?
 What part of your own experiences did you draw from?
 What people, places or things stand out as key elements?

 Now think about the media outlets on your list of potentials.
 How do they match up?
 Look for correlations and crossovers.
 Sometimes small-town press gets picked up in larger media outlets.
 You never know.
 Don’t expect overnight success or a spot on the nightly news, but don’t give up.
 Pace yourself, have fun and be creative.
 You never know what might turn up.

 Hiring a publicist to assist with your author publicity can be very expensive.
 Sunbury Press has an in-house publicist using the Cision platform that can reach the 3,000,000+ persons in the media.
 Every week, we are selecting the best books and authors to promote at that time.
-We will reach out to you if you make the list.
-But, don’t let not making the weekly list stop you from trying on your own!
+We will reach out to you if and when that happens.
+Be ready with your list of story angles and publications/outlets listed above.
+But, don’t let not making the weekly publicity list stop you from trying on your own!